The female midlife crisis – and how to survive it feeling better than ever

-While the term midlife crisis all too often conjures up images of a 50-year-old man speeding off into the sunset in a too expensive sports car.
-But studies show that more women are now having their own existential crises.
+While the term midlife crisis all too often conjures up images of a 50-year-old man speeding off into the sunset in a too expensive sports car with a 20 year old girlfriend in the passenger seat, studies show that more women are now having their own existential crises.

 The term was first coined in 1965 by Canadian psychologist Elliot Jaques who described how people entering middle age are confronted with the limitations of their life and their mortality.